 An apprenticeship is a way for young people and adult learners to earn while they learn in a real job, gaining a youth support worker level 2 or 3 certificate in youth work practice and real experience of working with young people.
 As an employer hiring an apprentice provides you with the opportunity to develop workers’ talents and gain a motivated, skilled and qualified workforce.

 Many youth work providers are now employing youth support worker apprenticeships.
-Information about becoming a youth work apprentice.
+Find out more about getting onto a youth work apprenticeship.

 The courses reflect different occupational needs, and have a range of titles, including: